-How Your New Hampshire LLC Will Be Taxed
+How Your LLC Will Be Taxed

-New Hampshire State Tax
+New Hampshire State Interest and Dividends Tax

-Federal Taxes for Your New Hampshire LLC
+Federal Taxes for LLCs

 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

 Federal Income Tax

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

-Employee and Employer Taxes for Your New Hampshire LLC
+Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Depending on the industry you are in, your New Hampshire LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most New Hampshire LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are: